karenpayneoregon/learn-bogus-efcore/readme.md

 # Using EF Core and Bogus

-In this article with basic to intimidate code sample, learn how to generate data which can be used for working through data schemas along with Entity Framework Core (EF Core) using [Bogus](https://github.com/bchavez/Bogus).
+In this article with basic to intermediate code sample, learn how to generate data which can be used for working through data schemas along with Entity Framework Core ([EF Core](https://learn.microsoft.com/en-us/ef/core/)) using [Bogus](https://github.com/bchavez/Bogus).

 What is Bogus?